Minerva Police Dept.

 - Searches and cares of male prisoners in the jail

 - Provides assistance and back up to other outside agencies

 - Apprehends or assists in the apprehension of criminals and wanted persons

 - Does continuing education and annual training as required

 - Maintains a good relationship with residents and any other activities in support of the community.

-The Minerva Police Department Dispatch is responsible for handling all phone calls and radio traffic in to the police department as well as any 911 calls that come in to the department. the dispatch consists of 3 shifts that operate 24 hours a day with 1 dispatcher on duty at a time.
+The Minerva Police Department Dispatch is responsible for handling all phone calls and radio traffic in to the police department as well as any 911 calls that come in to the department.
+The dispatch consists of 3 shifts that operate 24 hours a day with 1 dispatcher on duty at a time.
 There are 5 full time and 2 part time dispatchers.
-The dispatchers are supervised by Dispatch Supervisor, Kimberly Kerr.
+The dispatchers require months of training and are required to keep multiple certifications.
+Dispatchers currently work at a station with 4 computers and 6 monitors that have the various computer software, resources and radio equipment used on a daily basis.
+The dispatchers are under the direction of Dispatch Supervisor, Kimberly Mong.